zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 To enable this plugin, we need to set the **--enable-admission-plugins** parameter in API Server POD configuration file and include AlwaysPullImages to the list of default admission plugins.

-<<Include Screenshot>>
+Include Screenshot

-Post remediation, trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".
+Post remediation, we will trigger a new configuration audit scan to validate that 2 of the 4 misconfigurations show up with their Status updated to "Resolved".

-<<Include MVC image with only 2 remaining misconfigurations>>
+Include MVC image with only 2 remaining misconfigurations

-##

-Some **key** thoughts to reflect on based on the security review that we just performed:
+A few **important** thoughts to reflect on based on the security review that was just performed:

 1. The default control-plane components (i.e., Kubernetes cluster comprising of master and worker nodes, etcd, coreDNS and kube-proxy DaemonSets, and a host of other foundational elements) that you installed in this lab section have security misconfigurations that have potentially introduced new attack surface to the cloud-native application architecture.